timotr/harjutused/progre/find-in-files.md

 ## What to search for?

-To test your program you can search for "test".
-There should be total of 21 matches in all files and 2 matches in the first file in the root directory (folder).
+To test your program, you can search for "test".
+There should be a total of 21 matches in all files and 2 matches in the first file (file1.txt) in the root directory/folder.

 ## Assessment

- - Grade 3 Application is able to find string in a single file and return match count.
+ - Grade 3 Application can find the string in a single file and return a match count.
- - Grade 4 Application is able to find string from multiple files in a single folder and return file names with match count.
+ - Grade 4 Application can find the string from multiple files in a single folder and return file names with match count.
- - Grade 5 Application is able to find string from multiple files in nested folders and return file paths with match count.
+ - Grade 5 Application can find the string from multiple files in nested folders and return file paths with match count.

-## What I expect you to already know:
+## What I expect you already know:

-- How to find out is there a substring in a string
+- How to find out if there is a substring in a string
 - How to create and run functions with arguments
-- How to run Node application from command line
+- How to run Node application from the command line
 - What is a file path
-- How to read single file into a string
+- How to read a single file into a string
-- What webpages to use for searching for information and examples
+- What web pages to use for searching for information and examples

 ## What you might need to learn:

 - What is recursion and how to apply it
-- How to get list of all files and folders in the folder
+- How to get a list of all files and folders in the folder